13 Revealing Secrets Your Dog Knows About You

 Even if you don't yell in front of me, I may notice your clipped tone of voice, the fact that neither of you is speaking, the stiffness of your posture, or the agitated way you're walking or opening drawers.
 Some of us get sick to our stomachs when our owners are bickering.

-I hate it when you leave, so I've learned to pick up on all the clues when a departure is imminent–suitcases pulled from the closet or the way you always spread clothes out on your bed.
+I hate it when you leave, so I've learned to pick up on all the clues when a departure is imminent--suitcases pulled from the closet or the way you always spread clothes out on your bed.
 Some of us start to shake and pant because our anxiety spikes.
 Feel bad?
 One study found playing classical music for us when we're alone can help us calm down.
-This is how you can keep your pet busy when you’re away from home.
+Make sure you avoid these mistakes every dog owner makes.

 Researchers have found that your body releases the hormone oxytocin (the same chemical that's released when you look at your baby) when we make eye contact with you.
 So there's a reason we gaze at you lovingly when we want something: It works.